Teacher Training Testimonials

 I was a little uncomfortable in the first week without a chair – but now I really don’t like chairs!

 I have started to teach friends and am looking forward to starting to teach classes.
 I am nervous about teaching but I know I just need to start and the nerves will subside and I will find my own rhythm.
 The course was life changing and was the best thing that I could have done.
 I have the most humbling appreciation for my teachers and their knowledge.
 I loved the atmosphere and approach and felt that the teaching genuinely came from the heart.
 I have every intention of recommending the program to anyone interested as I feel that there would be very few teachers out there who could provide such a nurturing and informative experience.

 The course surpassed all my expectations!
 The intimacy of the course and the chance for philosophical discussion surpassed any expectations I had.

-When I signed up for the 3-week, full-time intensive, I knew that there would be a significant amount of work involved and was under no illusions about the commitment needed.
-I had to work part time throughout the course in order to survive financially.
-This is obviously not ideal but I feel I managed the workload well and I did not feel overwhelmed.
+When I signed up I was under no illusions about the commitment needed.
 I studied on average 2 – 3 hours per day including reading.
 I enjoyed the studying aspect and it really helped to cement the concepts in my memory.
-I would not recommend working during the 200 hour intensive if at all avoidable, unless you have a good support base around you and you are prepared for some hard slog!

 I found the handbook useful and easy to use.
 It provided structure to lectures and was and continues to be an invaluable research and learning tool.